 There are so many good reasons why taking the time to install Google Analytics code onto your website it is a good idea.
-Mainly – it will pay off with a boost to your top line.
+Mainly – it will pay off with a boost to your top line (check out these six ways a Google Analytics audit will grow your business).
 Why?

 Our top seven reasons why you need to install Google Analytics today.

 1. Google Analytics is a free and robust tool to dive very deep into how people are actually behaving on your website.
 No more relying on your gut.
 Make marketing and business decisions based on facts.

 2. Know your customers better.
 If you install Google Analytics, you’ll be able to see which countries, states, and cities your website users come from.
 What languages they speak.
 What devices they are using to access your site (desktop, tablet, or mobile).
 How long they spend on each page.
 How many clicks each user averages.
 And on and on.
 Analytics is a treasure trove of data.

 3. Maximize your website redesign investment.
 By looking at real data, you’ll be able to redesign or update your website knowing exactly what content users find valuable, and what roadblocks you may have inadvertently created on your site that prevent casual site browsers from becoming a customer.
 For example, I worked with a client who hid critical information on his site so that customers would have to demonstrate their commitment to buying the product.
 He viewed this as a way to screen casual buyers.
 But in reality, he was losing business to customers who got fed up having to dig too deep into his site.